Kappa-Dev/KappaTools/docs/tutorial.rst

 This rule would add one copy of ``Prot1()``, fully unbound, and with sites in their default state, at around 1 per simulated second.
-At time 10, we would have 10 more copies of ``Prot1``, at time 100, we would have 100 more copies.
+At time 10, we would have around 10 more copies of ``Prot1``, at time 100, we would have around 100 more copies.
 So far, our script should look something like this::

   ############################################################